SlapOS/slapos/stack/monitor/README.md

     https://www.erp5.com/slapos-TechnicalNote.General.SlapOS.Monitoring.Specifications

 Writing a promise consists of defining a class called RunPromise which inherits from GenericPromise class and defining methods: anomaly(), sense() and test().
 Python promises should be placed into the folder etc/plugin of the computer partition.
-New promises should be placed into the folder etc/plugin, legacy promise are into the folder etc/promise.
+New promises should be placed into the folder etc/plugin, legacy promises are into the folder etc/promise.
 Legacy promises are bash or other executable promises script which does not use GenericPromise class.

 You will use slapos.cookbook:promise.plugin to generate your promise script into `etc/plugin` directory.
-Add promise will look like this:
+Adding a promise will look like this:

     [promise-check-site]
     recipe = slapos.cookbook:promise.plugin